emschimmel/bottle/README.md

 #### Soft requirements
 - progress bars for scrappers?
 - make filters
-- filters in upload window
+- filters/ranges in upload window
 - busybox when uploading
 - More verb Ui
 - search for string in title?